Apollo’s Fire Presents “O Jerusalem!”

 Cleveland’s own internationally acclaimed, Grammy-winning ensemble Apollo’s Fire brings to life the music of the past for audiences of today.
 Join us for this special occasion in which the group presents its program “O Jerusalem!
 Crossroad of Three Faiths,” created and directed by Jeannette Sorrell.

-Ringing with urgency in our time, this acclaimed program returns with a fresh version.
+Ringing with urgency in our time, this celebrated program returns with a fresh version.
 Honoring the peoples whose music and faith brought such vibrancy to the Middle East, 26 artists from Jewish, Palestinian, Muslim, and Christian backgrounds perform on oud, theorbo, medieval harp, zither, strings, and exotic percussion.

 In this musical tour of the four quarters of Old Jerusalem (Jewish, Christian, Arab, and Armenian), surprising cross-influences emerge.
 A Sephardic ballad leads to a classical Arabic love song; selections from Monteverdi’s great Vespers of 1610 echo the exotic and rapturous singing of the Jewish cantors in the temples.
 The rhythms of daily life—love, singing, dancing, and prayer—culminate in a joyous celebration of shared humanity.

-Tickets and more information can be found on the Apollo’s Fire website.
+Tickets and more information can be found on the Apollo’s Fire website (opens in a new tab).

 Featured Performers